 Graded Class Entries: Competitors must not enter a graded class if they have already passed the exam.

 Booking Tickets: Tickets must be booked in the name of the performer to ensure the name appears exactly how you wish it to appear in the printed programme and certificate.
-If you have not booked the ticket in the correct name, please send details of your ticket booking to firstname.lastname@example.org to request an amendment.
+If you have not booked the ticket in the correct name, please send details of your ticket booking to email@example.com to request an amendment.
+The name on your ticket from Billetto will be the name of the adult that has booked the ticket.
+Do not worry!
+As long as you entered the Performer’s Name in the required box, then your entry will be accurate.

 Incomplete or Partial Entries: Incomplete entries will not be accepted.
 All performers (apart from Set Pieces classes) must state the Title of the Piece and the Composer’s Name at the time of entry.
 All competitor names must be submitted in the format Firstname Secondname.
 Do not capitalise names as these will appear incorrectly in the printed programme.
 If you are unsure how to fill in the entry form, do check with your teacher for advice before entering.
+If you have submitted an incomplete entry and not provided the required information by 1st of May, the Festival Organiser will not confirm your entry.

 Copy of Music for adjudicators: Present a copy of your music to the adjudicator as you go up to perform.
 Photocopies are fine in this instance but will be destroyed and not returned to you.